AlexDude1015/CS25/project_20/readme.md

-### Project 20
+### Project 20 by Alexander Li

 ---

-Write a program that dynamically allocates an array of integers, fills it with user input, then prints the sum of that array.
+A program that dynamically allocates an array of integers, fills it with user input, then prints the sum of that array.